russhughes/ili9342c_mpy/README.md

         `cs` cs pin
         `backlight` backlight pin
         `rotation` 0-0 degrees, 1-90 degrees, 2-180 degrees, 3-270 degrees
+        `buffer_size` 0= buffer dynamically allocated and freed as needed.

+    If buffer_size is specified it must be large enough to contain the largest bitmap and/or JPG used (Rows * Columns *2 bytes).

 This driver supports only 16bit colors in RGB565 notation.